ARTST-120FR Drawing I: 'Form, Structure, and Space'

 This interdisciplinary course investigates collaborative modes of making through a sequence of projects: creating works in chorus with objects in the MHC Art Museum, engaging with biological/chosen family members, and interacting with the campus community.
 Individual and group projects (including object-oriented and performative production), in-class exercises, critiques, readings, and discussions will introduce students to conceptual, practical, and ethical aspects of collective art making.

-ARTST-280CM Topics in Studio Art: 'Casting, the Multiple, and Installation'
+ARTST-280CM Topics in Art Studio: 'Casting, the Multiple, and Installation'

 This course will introduce basic mold-making practices in relief casting, multi-part plaster mold building, life casting, vacuum forming, and more.
 These molds will then be used to mass produce objects in wax, plaster, concrete, pewter, and glass, as well as non-traditional materials like candy.
 Throughout this initial skill-building portion of the course, students will work closely with partnering institutions on campus (such as the Botanical Gardens and the Williston Library) to propose, fabricate, and ultimately install large-scale installations of their cast objects.